rouralberto/tengine-proxy/README.md

     restart: on-failure
     environment:
       VIRTUAL_HOST: httpd.docker
+      #ENABLE_ACME: 'true'
 ```

 ## Options
 ### Virtual Hosting
 Set `VIRTUAL_HOST` as environment variable on the containers you want proxied, like `VIRTUAL_HOST: sub.domain.org`.
 If the container can be called using multiple hostnames, just separate them with a comma.

 If your application runs in a port other than *80*, then set the `VIRTUAL_PORT` variable to the port.